• Skip to primary navigation

 • Fold the sifted dry ingredients into the creamed mixture in 3 batches.
 Alternate each batch with milk.

-• Finally, fold in the pandan essence and pandan extract.
+• Finally, fold in the pandan extract.

 • Pour the cake batter into the prepared loaf tin.
 Level the top.